National Suicide Prevention Lifeline: 1-800-273-8255 (TALK)

 -Mark Nepo

-In honor of the International Survivors of Suicide Loss Day on November 17, the Office of Marriage, Family, and Pro-Life Activities along with the Jacob Crouch Foundation will host a special Mass of remembrance of those who lost their lives to suicide.
-Join us at the Cathedral of St. John the Evangelist Church on Saturday, November 17th at 10:00 AM.
-All those who attend are invited to bring a tabletop framed photo of their loved one to the Mass so it can be displayed next to their loved ones candle near the altar.
-Please register the name of your loved one that died by suicide for the Mass by clicking HERE.
-For more information, call the Office of Marriage, Family, and Pro-Life Activities at 337-261-5653.
+In honor of the International Survivors of Suicide Loss Day, the Office of Marriage and Family Life will host a special Mass of Remembrance of those who lost their lives to suicide.
+Join us at the Cathedral of St. John the Evangelist Church on Saturday, November 23, 2024 at 10:00 AM.
+All those who attend are invited to bring a tabletop framed photo of their loved one to the Mass so it can be displayed near the altar.
+By registering your loved one for the Mass, a candle bearing his/her name will be displayed on the altar steps.
+There is also an option to have your loved ones name in our program of the day.
+For more information, call the Office of Marriage and Family Life at 337-261-5653.

 Office of Marriage & Family Life